Convolutional and Deep Learning based techniques for Time Series Ordinal Classification: Related Works

 \subsection{Time Series Classification (TSC)}

 A range of TSC methodologies have been developed in recent years.
 The first taxonomy grouping these approaches by their typology was proposed in \cite{time_series_bakeoff}, and extended in \cite{bakeoff_redux}.
-In the following, we provide a summarised, yet updated, version of the main categories of this taxonomy:\\

-\textit{Distance-based} techniques: algorithms belonging to this group aim to estimate the class of a time series using the well-known $k$-Nearest Neighbours ($k$NN) combined with a distance measure.
-The most common distance measures are the Euclidean Distance (ED) and the Dynamic Time Warping (DTW) \cite{DTW_recent}.
-A more recent proposal was the Elastic Ensemble (EE), introduced in \cite{whole_series_model_EE}, in which the classification is performed according to a combination of several distance measures.
-More recent approaches, such as Proximity Forest \cite{proximity_forest}, achieve a faster training time than previous techniques as well as a superior accuracy.
-A second version of this algorithm called Proximity Forest 2.0 (PF2) \cite{proximity_forest_2} has been recently developed.
-PF2 significantly outperforms previous distance-based techniques, introducing a novel distance metric called Amerced Dynamic Time Warping and implementing early stopping and pruning methods to speed up similarity computations.\\
+This taxonomy categorises methodologies into eight distinct families: distance-based, interval-based, shapelets-based, feature-based, dictionary-based, convolutional-based, Deep Learning-based (DL), and hybrid methods.
+In this work, we focus on two of the best performing categories: convolutional-based and DL-based techniques.
+In the following, we provide a comprehensive introduction to both: